Spiritual-Entanglement/theBlog/_posts/2025-10-26-sermonNotes-Witches-n-Warlocks.md

 it when it first came out.
 Why was there such a huge uproar?

-Some Scripture we can read talks very strongly against witchcraft.
+Some Scripture we can read, talks very strongly against witchcraft.

 The Dunning-Kruger Effect.
 "Trust me it's complicated."
-First is this peak of over - confidence because we have found a little bit of information, we think we know everything.
+First is this peak of over-confidence because we have found a little bit of information, we think we know everything.

 The witch hunts: "They didn't burn witches; they burned women!"